 Finally, we come to the easy one: “Microsoft Security Essentials” has been relatively unambiguous over its lifetime.

 Microsoft Security Essentials (MSE) was an all-in-one anti-virus and anti-spyware program.
-It remains1 a free download from Microsoft and integrated well with Windows XP, Windows Vista, and Windows 7.
+It integrated well with Windows XP, Windows Vista, and Windows 7 and remains1 a free download from Microsoft.

 If that sounds familiar, it’s because that’s exactly what Windows Defender is today for Windows 10.